 - Puppets or favorite small toys can be used to act out responses through play.
 Your child can make their own paper bag puppet or use a toy to represent a character or self.

 - Playdough is a fun way to provide your child with another hands-on activity to create characters and talk through responses.

-- Read one of the suggested growth mindset books on our list and discuss.
+- Read one of the suggested growth mindset books on our list and discuss it.